-Comfort is Key
+Comfort is Key When Developing New Skills

 Once you have the environment at a safe level, you should take steps to make the environment as comfortable as possible.
 This way, the child is relaxed enough to focus.
-First, make sure the room is a comfortable temperature with proper lighting.
+First, make sure the learning room is a comfortable temperature with proper lighting.

 Provide Support and Discipline